ollieiswoke/rethinking-modes/README.md

 # rethinking-modes
 Suggests scales to improvise over chords.
 ### Explaination: tl;dr
 rethinking-modes is a simple program to help musicians improvise and conceptualise the bigger tonal picture when experimenting with accidental notes.
-It is a framework to write, undersand and improvise with Non Diatonic music (music that exists outside of any one key signature).
+It is a framework to write, understand and improvise non diatonic music (music that exists outside of any one key signature).

 ## Demos
 ### C Major Scale